Written by Johnny Papan

 "I’m sure those guys have nothing bad to say about me and would put me not only on the nice list, but also on a pedestal," continues Insipid.
 "Well…. they may say I’m somewhat controlling, a bit of a Genghis Sean type.
 But hey, someone’s gotta keep things on track, right?”

-Listen to A Pop-Punk Christmas Carol on Bandcamp
+Listen to A Gutter Pop Christmas Carol on Bandcamp